TB831/roboCardsRedux/README.md

 ## Description
 <p>Frontend web application built in React.
-RoboFriends is application that list several Robot Cards along with their information such as: image, name, and email.
-We retrieve our users from https://jsonplaceholder.typicode.com/users and use their id to retrieve their image through RoboHash.org/${id}.
-The application allows users to search the cards by name and updates dynamically by each letter.</p>
+RoboCards is an application that list several Robot Cards along with their information such as: image, name, and email.
+We retrieve our users from https://jsonplaceholder.typicode.com/users and use their id to retrieve a image through RoboHash.org/${id}.
+The application allows users to search through the cards by name while updating dynamically by each letter.</p>

 ## Screen Shots
 ![screenshot](https://user-images.githubusercontent.com/25675452/41263108-b1863664-6d99-11e8-957b-c4d10e328744.png)